Menu

 Any questions?

-If you have any questions, please contact the Head Start team at headstart@gerrardscross.bucks.sch.uk
+If you have any questions, please contact the governors at gxgovernors@gerrardscross.bucks.sch.uk

-Is this the same as the Governors School Development Fun?
+Is Head Start the same as the School Fund?

 How much money does the fund need to raise?